gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 The remediation workflow:

-1. **Detection**: Vulnerability scanner flags affected packages automatically.
+1. **Detection**: Vulnerability scanner flags affected packages.
 2. **Impact Analysis**: SBOM search shows every deployment using the affected version.
 3. **Remediation**: Automated dependency update tools (like Dependabot) file a PR with the fix.
-4. **Validation**: CI runs tests to ensure the upgrade doesn't break functionality.
+4. **Validation**: CI runs tests to ensure the upgrade does not break functionality.
 5. **Deployment**: Once tests pass, the fixed version is deployed.

 Most of this is automated.
-You just review and merge the update.
+You review and merge the update.

 ### When You Discover a Malicious Package

-If you've installed a compromised package, time is critical - malicious packages often exfiltrate credentials within seconds of installation.
+If you have installed a compromised package, time is critical - malicious packages often exfiltrate credentials within seconds of installation.

 1. **Isolate immediately.** Stop all deployments using the affected dependency and block the package version in your internal mirror if you have one.
 The goal is to prevent further installations while you investigate.

-2. **Assess the damage.** Check if the malicious code actually executed by reviewing logs and process lists.
+2. **Assess the damage.** Check if the malicious code executed by reviewing logs and process lists.
 Identify what secrets the package could have accessed - environment variables, filesystem credentials, cloud tokens.
 Use your SBOM to find all affected projects across your organization.

 3. **Contain the breach.** Rotate all credentials the package could have accessed: API keys, database passwords, cloud credentials.
 Scan systems for indicators of compromise and check outbound network connections for signs of data